lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 If HMAC is disabled, the register shows result of SHA-2 256/384/512.
 Order of the 512-bit digest[511:0] = {DIGEST0, DIGEST1, DIGEST2, ... , DIGEST15}.
-For SHA-2 256 order of the 256-bit digest[255:0] = {DIGEST0, DIGEST1, DIGEST2, DIGEST3, DIGEST4, DIGEST5, DIGEST6, DIGEST7} and {DIGEST8 - DIGEST15} are all-zero.
+For SHA-2 256 order of the 256-bit digest[255:0] = {DIGEST0, DIGEST1, DIGEST2, DIGEST3, DIGEST4, DIGEST5, DIGEST6, DIGEST7} and {DIGEST8 - DIGEST15} are irrelevant and should not be read out.
-For SHA-2 384, {DIGEST12-DIGEST15} are truncated and are all-zero.
+For SHA-2 384, {DIGEST12-DIGEST15} are truncated; they are irrelevant and should not be read out.

 The digest gets cleared when `CFG.sha_en` transitions from 1 to 0.
-When `CFG.sha_en` is 0, these registers can be written by software.
+When `CFG.sha_en` is 0, these registers can be written to by software.
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`